archthegit/samplerepo-pr-practice/README.md

-# [Sample Repo] PR Practice
+# [Sample Repo] summary
-adding a summary section
+adding a summary section. the desription has been lengthened